luizbossoi/cachepurger-for-wordpress/README.md

 # Bugs, issues, questions
 If you have any question or issue related to this plugin, please fell free to contribute reporting it.

+# How to create a API Token on CloudFlare
+Login into CloudFlare account, click on your profile icon (top right), "My Profile".
+Click on "API Tokens" and create a new one with you desired permissions.
+If you are not sure about which permission, just select "Wordpress".

 # Docker - test it
 You can use docker-run.sh to start a Wordpress + MySQL container on your computer to test this plugin.
 Just remember - if you're planning to test the purge action, will be not able to do that because of localhost "domain".
 Server starts at : http://localhost:80000

 From: https://github.com/luizbossoi/cachepurger-for-wordpress

+# Contributors
+  - @negrusti
+  Replaced email/password auth by API Token+ZoneID, cache purge fixes and others (v1.1 release)

+  - @razorfrog
+  Reported issues with +200 domains on CF (issue #3), issue on URL (cf-cachepurger)